kybr/mat201a/install.md

 Install these tools using one of the procedures below.
 When Jupyter's browser interface opens, click on _Image and Audio IO.ipynb_.
 When that notebook opens, choose from the menu: _Kernel > Restart & Run All_.
 Check for things that look like errors and show the instructor or the TA.

+## Updates...

+You need to do this to get widgets (e.g., sliders, audio players, etc.) working...

+	pip3 install ipywidgets
+	jupyter nbextension enable --py --sys-prefix widgetsnbextension

 ## macOS

 Open the Terminal app.
 It's in `/Applications/Utilities`.
 Now issue these commands: